owenizedd/bum/README.md

 ## Bum - Bun Version Manager

-Introducing Bum, a bun version manager.
+Introducing Bum, a Bun version manager.
 Built in Rust from scratch.
 There are many future improvements, but I can say it's really fast to use!